cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 of Aggregators might be run by the same entity.

-No single party should be able to associate the identity of a client with a specific upload report nor learn which measurement task a given client is contributing to.
+No single party should be able to associate the identity of a client with a specific uploaded report nor learn which measurement task a given client is contributing to.

 ## Timing and frequency of token issuance requests {#timing-token-issuance}